Chicago Portage: National historic site

-The present Des Plaines River is not the river as it was in, for example, 1673 when Jolliet and Marquette first passed through the Chicago Portage.
+The present Des Plaines River is not the river as it was in 1673 when Jolliet and Marquette first passed through the Chicago Portage.
 During the period 1892-1900 the original channel of the river was straightened, cutting off the part that the Jolliet and Marquette party used to reach the west end of the portage.
-This aerial photo shows the Des Plaines River and the area around the Portage Historic Site as they exist presently (2024).
+This aerial photo shows the Des Plaines River and the area around the Portage Historic Site as they exist today (the image is dated 2005 but historical features remain unchanged).
 The remnants of the old course of the river can be seen as faint collections of water in the middle of the image.
 The current course of the Des Plaines River flows north to south and is shown just to the left of these remnants.